whisthq/whist/main-webserver/README.md

 ├── pytest.ini --> pytest config
 ├── requirements-test.txt --> test package requirements
-├── requirements.txt --> packages you need to run the webserver ├── runtime.txt --> desired python version
+├── requirements.txt --> packages you need to run the webserver ├── runtime.txt --> desired Python version
 ├── run-web.sh --> script to spawn the web process.
 └── tests --> tests for our assorted endpoints.
 All files without docs
     should be assumed to unit test the endpoints/bps they name.